EmployeeIssues.comU.S. Employee Rights in Plain English

 For example, the Fair Labor Standards Act (FLSA), considered to be the "main" pay law because it regulates equal pay, overtime pay and the minimum wage from the Federal level, does not require employers to grant employee paid time off.
 In fact, the FLSA doesn't require employers to grant any employee time off from work, paid or not.

-However, to rightfully call most of the shots, employers typically must clearly document the underlying limitations and conditions.
+However, to rightfully call most of the shots, employers typically must have clearly documented the underlying limitations and conditions.
 Most employers do so in company policy manuals or related documents.

 To rightfully take disciplinary action against employees for paid time off policy violations, employers typically must also have made employees aware of the documented policies in advance, along with the consequences for violating them.